GoldRush apple tree

 GoldRush is a modern disease-resistant apple, equally suitable for commercial growers or gardeners and home orchardists.
 It is widely recognized as one of the best of all modern apples, both in terms of its flavor and its growth characteristics.
 It makes a fine addition to any backyard orchard.

-Its parentage is complex, but it is derived from Golden Delicious and it inherits that variety's excellent hard crispness, sweetness, and long storage capability.
+Its parentage is complex, but it is derived from Golden Delicious and it inherits that variety's excellent crisp texture, sweetness, and long storage capability.

 The flavor when freshly-picked is pronounced and distinctly sharper than Golden Delicious, but it sweetens in storage and it has a good balance of sweet and sharp flavors.